Ewert-Technologies/notarytool-kotlin/README.md

 ## Project status

-This project is in development, no releases are available yet.
+This project is in development, and no official releases are available yet.

 ## Installation